 For whom do you offer these solutions?

-You must decide here which of the differentiation options described above is most important to you.
-For example, you can name this menu item "Industries" and list all industries for which your services are suitable.
-This point is particularly important for the website structure, as prospects and customers will immediately feel addressed when they find their own industry in the list.
+You must decide here which of the differentiation options described above is most important for you.
+For example, you can call this menu item "Industries" and list all industries for which your services are suitable.
+This point is particularly important for the website structure, because prospective customers and customers feel immediately addressed when they find their own industry in the list.

 Dassault Systèmes differentiates by industry.
 The menu item is in second place.

 The second menu item shows your experienceen.